jong8jong8/project/git.md

 ```

 ### Github repository initialization
-1. Create a new repository in Github.
+- Create a new repository in Github
-2.